jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 +++ {"id": "XJaqiL07HD9D"}

-### Diffusion Model
+### Defining the diffusion model

-Now it is time to create the second part of your diffusion model.
-It will rely on the UNet model and will include all the layers needed to perform the diffusion operations.

-This class implements the diffusion process with:
+Here, we will define the diffusion model that encapsulates the previously components, such as the `UNet` class, and include all the layers needed to perform the diffusion operations.
+The `DiffusionModel` class implements the diffusion process with:

 - Forward diffusion (adding noise)
 - Reverse diffusion (denoising)
 - Custom noise scheduling